IndoorAirQuality/Hello-World/README.md

-# Hello-World
-Learn how to make an IAQ Monitoring Application
+# Explore low cost sensers and learn how to make an IAQ Monitoring Applications